Gratheon/web-app/README.md

 npm run install
 npm run dev
 ```

-Next, the hardest part is to spin up the backend.
+By default, web-app will attempt to contact production backend
+1. you will not be able to change graphql schema as flexibly
+2. you will need to use production data and user credetials

+### Developing with local backend
+- Change src/components/uri.ts and set `USE_PROD_BACKEND_FOR_DEV` to false

+- Spin up the backend. locally, you can use `make dev` in the root of the projects.
+Follow https://gratheon.notion.site/Onboarding-91481a8152cf4d1685770ec2a7cc7c94 for more details

-You will need to change configuration (in `config` folder) in all of the microservices (see the architecture)
+- You will need to change configuration (in `config` folder) in all of the microservices (see the architecture)

 ### Testing